GMAT Accommodations for Disabilities

 The use of some common items, such as eyeglasses, hearing aids, and earplugs, does not require requesting accommodations from GMAC.

-Now that we know what types of GMAT accommodations are offered and which items don’t require accommodations, let’s discuss who can receive accommodations on the GMAT.
+So, we know what types of GMAT accommodations are offered and which items don’t require accommodations.
+Now let’s discuss who can receive accommodations on the GMAT.

 Who Qualifies as a Test-Taker with Disabilities?